Akash7350/Akash7350/README.md

 📣 One of the winners of the Applitools Cross Browser Testing Hackathon 2020 📘 Recognized as an Certified In Cyber Security By (ISC)2 💞️ I’m looking to collaborate on Project
-📫 You can find me on LinkedIn and Twitter
+📫 You can find me on LinkedIn